 ROB ROSE: Schools and taxis — the emperor is naked

-The chairman of Remgro was referencing the cognitive dissonance implied in the fact that taxis are packed, yet restaurants are collapsing all around us; how the government is demanding billions for a new airline, yet it has closed down industries, banning alcohol and tobacco sales.
+The chair of Remgro was referencing the cognitive dissonance implied in the fact that taxis are packed, yet restaurants are collapsing all around us, and the government is demanding billions for a new airline, yet it has closed down industries, banning alcohol and tobacco sales.

 Rupert’s point is that logically, none of this makes sense.